jakekara/data-storytelling-6-22-17/README.md

+## 0. Intro

+I am Jake.
+I'm a pessimist.

-1. Data is super convincing,
+## 1. Data is super convincing

+"Poverty dropped from 20% to 18%" is Woah! but accurate?

+"Poverty might have dropped or gone up" is accurate, but meh.

-2. so treat that power responsibly
+## 2. ... so treat that power responsibly

 3. Sometimes the data don’t support the questions you have.
 You can either get better data or settle for different questions.